johnpuddephatt/collaborativehousing/_posts/2020-07-07-new-research-report-community-land-trust-options-at-the-oxfordshire-cotswolds-garden-village.md

 ---
 layout: post
+title: >-
-title: New research report - Community Land Trust options at the Oxfordshire Cotswolds Garden Village
+  New research report - Community Land Trust options at the Oxfordshire Cotswolds Garden Village
-image: "/uploads/capture.JPG"
+image: /uploads/capture.JPG
 tags: []
+_template: post
 ---

 **West Oxfordshire District Council (WODC) recently commissioned Collaborative Housing to undertake a** [**scoping report**](https://www.westoxon.gov.uk/media/avxefy30/community-land-trust-scoping-report-june-2020.pdf "Exploring the options for a Community Land Trust at the Oxfordshire Cotswolds Garden Village ") **that looked into options for delivery and stewardship approaches for a Community Land Trust (CLT) at the Oxfordshire Cotswolds Garden Village (OCGV).**

 Led by Charlie Fisher, the research found a strong desire within the local community for engagement and control through establishing a CLT for long-term stewardship and ownership of assets on the OCGV site.